rafantinel/quant-analysis/interest-rate/README.md

+# Forcasting Interest Rates

+## interest_rate_data.Rmd

-# This program is used to obtain interest rate data from different countries
+This program is used to obtain interest rate data from different countries.

 The file **fedfunds.csv** contains historical effective federal funds rate data, downloaded from [FRED](https://fred.stlouisfed.org/series/FEDFUNDS).
 The start date is 1954-07-01 and the end date is 2024-04-01.
 The rate is expressed annually.